PyconUK/2025.pyconuk.org/src/local-info.md

 [Transport for Greater Manchester][TfGM] have a page that documents [accessibility on the buses].

 Note that there are a couple of **[free buses] that are useful for travelling around the city centre** (though they don't come close to the venue).
+These are not affected by the planned industrial action.

 [TfGM page on contactless payments]: https://tfgm.com/ways-to-pay/contactless#anchor-Contactless%20on%20bus
 [Bee Network app]: https://tfgm.com/tickets-and-passes/ways-to-pay/bee-network-mobile-app